fluffy-willa-42-team/cube3d/doc/ray_casting.md

 <details open><summary>More optimized way</summary><blockquote>

-The more optimized way to do it is to only do the step of the one the closest to the player and if that closest one is wall you stop.
+The more optimized way is to only do the closest one step from the player, if the closest one is a wall you stop.

 ```c
 typedef struct s_point